 - Thirsty? – Soda or fruit juice?

 Our son says he is going to miss this when we go back, haha!
-I’m not going to miss it, but I know there will be a lot of stuff I wish we could take with us.
+I’m not going to miss the sugar, but I know there will be a lot of stuff that I wish we could take with us.

 Above all, I will be very grateful for the perspective this trip has given me.
 I have learnt so much, seen so much.
 For that, I will be forever grateful.
 I love Chile!

 Marie Zamora is from Sweden.
 She is a business owner turned high school teacher.
 She and her husband Jaime have two beautiful children.